 This connects to the speaker installed in the system chassis.

 Keylock Connector

 This is used to connect to the keyboard lock (located on the front panel of the system chassis) for locking the keyboard.
-Use pins I and 3 to connect to the Power LED.
+Use pins 24 to 26 to connect to the Power LED.